Fatal1ty/mashumaro/README.md

 * [TOML](https://toml.io)
 * [MessagePack](https://msgpack.org)

 There are preconfigured codecs and mixin classes.
+However, you're free to override some settings if necessary.

+> [!IMPORTANT]\
-As for codecs, you are offered to choose between convenience and efficiency.
-When you need to decode or encode structured data more than once, it's preferable to create a decoder or encoder specifically for that structure.
-For one-time use with default settings it may be convenient to use global functions that create a disposable decoder or encoder under the hood.
+> As for codecs, you are
+> offered to choose between convenience and efficiency.
+When you need to decode
+> or encode structured data more than once, it's highly recommended to create
+> a decoder or encoder specifically for that structure.
+For one-time use with
+> default settings it may be convenient to use global functions that create
+> a disposable decoder or encoder under the hood.
+Be aware not to use these
+> convenient global functions in performance-critical code!

 ### Basic form